autocrypt/autocrypt/doc/examples.rst

 .. todo::

-    Check if we can encrypt a mime mail such that non-decrypt-capable clients will show a message that helps Alice to reply in the suggested way.
+    Check if we can encrypt a MIME e-mail such that non-decrypt-capable clients will show a message that helps Alice to reply in the suggested way.
 We don't want people to read handbooks before using Autocrypt so any guidance we can "automatically" provide in case of errors is good.